Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics: Formulation and Dataset

 Note that all actions in the discrete action space $\mathcal{A}$ are executed with the same time duration.
-When $a_t$ is executed at time step $t$, the environment transitions according to $p(s_{t+1} \mid s_t, a_t)$, producing new audio-visual observations and an immediate reward $r_{t+1} = r(s_t, a_t)$.
-In our formulation, the reward provides environmental feedback reflecting task progress, enabling the model to associate actions with both perceptual changes and task outcomes.
-For example, in navigation tasks, it can be defined by the reduction in shortest-path distance to the target.
+When $a_t$ is executed at time step $t$, the environment transitions according to $p(s_{t+1} \mid s_t, a_t)$, yielding new audio-visual observations.

-In order to simulate the the aforementioned environment, we describe an AVWM as follows:
+In order to simulate the aforementioned environment, we describe an AVWM as follows: